 symmetric true | false

 Whether to use the symmetry of the reference map while fitting.
 Only applies when the reference map has a symmetry assignment (such as from volume symmetry or measure symmetry), and to map-in-map fitting; if atoms were specified, the resolution option must be used to generate a map from those atoms.
 During symmetric fitting, the fit map and its symmetry-related virtual copies are fit into the reference map using the metric of correlation (default) or cam.
 Overlaps between fit map copies additively raise the fit density and tend to lower the correlation.
 For computational efficiency, only one asymmetric unit of the reference map is considered explicitly (reference map grid points closer to the center of the original fit map than to the centers of its copies).
 The envelope setting determines whether all nonzero-valued reference map grid points in the asymmetric unit or only those above the contour level (default) are used.
 Currently symmetric fitting cannot be done in the same command as sequential fitting or global search.
 Whereas symmetric fitting uses virtual copies of the fit map, symmetry-related actual copies of the corresponding atomic model can be created with the command sym.

 A search value N > 0 indicates some degree of global searching with the fitmap command.
 In global search, N initial placements of the fit model within the reference map are generated randomly, then subjected to local optimization.
 The whole model will be moved regardless of the moveWholeMolecules setting.
-Only unique fits are retained, where uniqueness depends on rotational differences, translational differences, and lack of equivalence by symmetry.
+The resulting unique fits are listed in the Fit List, where uniqueness depends on rotational differences, translational differences, and lack of equivalence by symmetry.
 In addition, the user can require some fraction of the fit atoms or fit map grid points to be inside the reference map contour surface for the fit to be retained.
 Only the first fit in a uniqueness cluster is listed, along with the number of cluster members (hits).